danielapena/voting-system/README.md

 - [done] View who is the winner of the voting

 Considerations: A hash consumes less space than an address or any other data type.
+Use the name as the candidate identifier, but only for simplicity of the example.

 ## Sample Data